 The community itself is very urban.
 There's under 100 units that are detached out of 1,284.
 In the middle of this whole development there's a five-acre park, and then there's this huge conservation area right next door to it, but it also happens to be in the most convenient setting in all of Hamilton, with access to shopping and everything's walking distance.
 It has an amazing neighbourhood feel with a park at its heart.

-BBH: Alongside Free the Children, you've been involved in a number of charitable endeavours through The Losani Family Foundation.
+BBH: You've been involved in a number of charitable endeavours through The Losani Family Foundation.
 What made you and the rest of Losani Homes decide to get so involved with charity, particularly internationally?

 FL: We saw the validity in it.
 It's so in your face and easy to understand, of course you're supposed to do this.
 What does it mean to generate wealth if you're not going to do some good with it?
 It just connected the dots for us in a very, very simple way.

 As we became more involved, it also gave more validity to the company.
 It made the company important.
 It made it mean something beyond just the generation of jobs for employees and wealth for the ownership.